 It was only when pondering a southbound stretch along the Sandstone Trail that I got to consider the possibility of using this service from Kelsall as an option in case I needed to stop my hike early.
-In the event, Arriva Northwest suffered a strike that day so the option was not there for me anyway so it was just as well that I didn’t need it.
-It is a near-hourly Monday to Saturday daytime travel option so it was just as well that trains operate to a seven-day timetable.
+In the event, there was a strike that day, so the option was not there for me anyway, and it was just as well that I didn’t need it.
+Since it is a near-hourly Monday to Saturday daytime travel option, it is just as well that trains operate to a seven-day timetable.

 100: Manchester - Salford - Eccles - intu Trafford Centre - Irlam - Warrington

 This service is also branded as the Mendip Explorer and a place name like Glastonbury should be known to many because of its regular music festival.
-Wells is a cathedral city that is admired by many too so that is another attraction.
-It helps too that we are talking about a daily service that runs from early in the morning until late into the evening with a half-hourly frequency for most of that.
+Wells has a cathedral that is admired by many too so that is another attraction.
+It also helps that we are talking about a daily service that runs from early in the morning until late into the evening with a half-hourly frequency for most of that.

 500 Liverpool John Lennon Airport - Speke - Liverpool